 As an international student, there are a few important things you may want to think about as you search for internships and full-time employment.

 - Gain experience in addition to your studies.
 Get involved in student groups, do research with professors, volunteer, or find an internship.
-Check out the CSE Career Center's Get Experience Guide (PDF).
+Check out CSE Career Services' Get Experience Guide (PDF).

 - Work on campus.
 International students can work up to 20 hours a week on campus without a change in visa status.
 To search for student jobs on campus, visit the University of Minnesota's Office of Human Resources' Student Employment web page.

 - Be aware of the expectations for getting a job in your home country or culture and how that might differ from those where you'd like to work.

 - Your unique cultural background and skills may make you especially attractive to organizations that have an international focus, such as political and cultural non-profits, large non-governmental organizations (NGO’s), and multinational companies.